hsalvesen/Oceans2700/minutes/Meet 1 Minutes.md

 **10:30**

-          Ideas are run past Jesse, who stands there, menacingly.
+          Ideas are run past Jesse, who stands there, shakes his head, spits on us.
+          (Figuratively).

 **11:00**